the release of “Beyond the Borders” in 2010, life on

 ends up going out to wherever Irish music is loved and nurtured.

 Tradish have now released their second album “Roots and

 Shoots”, which has gathered some enthusiastic reviews from

 and led to Tradish being were chosen as one of the 10 bands representing

 Roots –Growing in the world” music export project.

-up on the CD release, with tours planned for Norway and Czech
+up on the CD release, with tours planned to Norway and Germany,

 for a recent interview with "Folk World"